 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of the used medicine applicator(s), containers and any leftover medicine after you have finished your treatment.
 You will also need to throw away old medicine after the expiration date has passed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using carbamazepine (Tegretol®), clarithromycin (Biaxin®), erythromycin (Ery-Tab®), itraconazole (Sporanox®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), St. John's wort, or a blood thinner such as warfarin (Coumadin®).
+- Make sure your doctor knows if you are also using carbamazepine (Tegretol®), clarithromycin (Biaxin®), erythromycin (Ery-Tab®), itraconazole (Sporanox®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), St. John's wort, or thyroid medicines.

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - Avoid using douches or other vaginal products unless your doctor tells you to.

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.